Vayu: Hindu texts and philosophy

 In the Rigveda, Vayu is associated with the winds, with the Maruts being described as being born from Vayu's belly.
 Vayu is also the first god to receive soma in the ritual, and then he and Indra share their first drink.
 In the hymns, Vayu is 'described as having "exceptional beauty" and moving noisily in his shining coach, driven by two or forty-nine or one-thousand white and purple horses.
 A white banner is his main attribute'.
 Like the other atmospheric deities, he is a 'fighter and destroyer', 'powerful and heroic'.

 In the Upanishads, there are numerous statements and illustrations of the greatness of Vayu.
 The Brihadaranyaka Upanishad says that the gods who control bodily functions once engaged in a contest to determine who among them is the greatest.
 When a deity such as that of vision would leave a man's body, that man would continue to live, albeit as a blind man and having regained the lost faculty once the errant deity returned to his post.
 One by one the deities all took their turns leaving the body, but the man continued to live on, though successively impaired in various ways.
 Finally, when Mukhya Prāna started to leave the body, all the other deities started to be inexorably pulled off their posts by force, 'just as a powerful horse yanks off pegs in the ground to which he is bound'.
-This caused the other deities to realize that they can function only when empowered by Vayu, and can be overpowered by him easily.
+This caused the other deities to realise that they can function only when empowered by Vayu, and can be overpowered by him easily.
 In another episode, Vayu is said to be the only deity not afflicted by demons of sin who were on the attack.
 This Vayu is "Mukhya Prana Vayu".
 The Chandogya Upanishad says that one cannot know Brahman except by knowing Vayu as the udgitha (the mantric syllable om).

+Vayu is also one of the Vasus, a group of eight deities mentioned in Ramayana, Mahabharata and Vedas.
+Within this categorisation, Vayu is also known as Anila.

 Avatars

-American Indologist Philip Lutgendorf says, "According to Madhva whenever Lord Vishnu incarnates on earth, Mukhya Prana/Vayu accompanies him and aids his work of preserving dharma.
+American Indologist Philip Lutgendorf says, "According to Madhva whenever Vishnu incarnates on earth, Mukhya Prana/Vayu accompanies him and aids his work of preserving dharma.
 Hanuman the friend and helper of Rama in the Treta Yuga, the strongman Bhima in Mahabharata, set at the end of Dvapara Yuga and Madhva in the Kali Yuga.
-Moreover, since the Lord himself does not appear on earth until the end of kali age, the incarnate Vayu/Madhva serves during this period as the sole 'means' to bring souls to salvation".
+Moreover, since the deity himself does not appear on earth until the end of kali age, the incarnate Vayu/Madhva serves during this period as the sole 'means' to bring souls to salvation".
 Vayu is also known as Pavana and Matharishwa.

 In the Mahabharata, Bhima was the spiritual son of Vayu and played a major role in the Kurukshetra War.
 He utilised his huge power and skill with the mace for supporting Dharma.